The Signal From Tölva

 - 4 % negative mentions

 The atmosphere of the game is widely praised for its eerie, immersive qualities, enhanced by excellent sound design and beautiful visuals that evoke a sense of mystery and exploration.
-While some players find the atmosphere captivating and meditative, others feel it can be slow-paced or lacking in depth, leading to mixed opinions on its overall engagement.
-Overall, the game's atmospheric elements are a significant draw, appealing to those who appreciate a rich, ambient experience in a sci-fi setting.
+While some players find the atmosphere captivating and meditative, others feel it can be slow-paced and occasionally lacking in engagement, leading to mixed opinions on its overall impact.
+Overall, the game's atmosphere is a standout feature, drawing players into its unique, alien world, though it may not resonate with everyone.

 “The atmosphere in this game is amazing.”